PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 graph mutation, pass order, flag, result schema, reconciliation, split fallback, store entry, API, artifact, dependency, or TensorFlow boundary.
 No real-model conversion was repeated.

+## Very-late dynamic/adapter composite implementation

+`passes/very_late_dynamic_adapter_orchestration.py` now owns the six-stage sequence.
+It uses the existing shared `ModelIRPassContext`, preserves the runtime-inferable dynamic-Reshape flag, forwards diagnostics only to stale channel-shuffle repair, forwards LayoutState to the four layout-sensitive repairs, and returns all six raw mappings unchanged as an ordered tuple.
+The two private Concat-axis callbacks have clear module-local aliases; their underlying owners are unchanged.

+The lowerer now retains one `_very_late_dynamic_adapter_results` target instead of six individual unconsumed results.
+Its dynamic-Reshape, Concat-axis, and dynamic-rank-one compatibility wrappers remain available, the fallback Conv- input summary call remains direct, and other independent callers are unchanged.
+The very-late normalization predecessor, mandatory static-shape reconciliation, and split fallback remain adjacent.
+The lowerer no longer imports stale channel-shuffle repair solely for this site.

+Runtime injection proves all six callback arguments, exact order, shared ModelIR/LayoutState/diagnostics identity, the dynamic-Reshape flag, mapping object identity, and outer tuple shape.
+Owner-aware structural tests account for direct, orchestrated, fallback, and compatibility-wrapper callers.
+No phase result was added; the store remains exactly 128 IDs and 128 owners.

+Final sequential validation under core-only `uv`:

+- focused context-owner runtime and structure contracts:
+  `3 passed in 0.54s`;
+- affected dynamic-Reshape, Conv-input, channel-shuffle, indexed Concat-axis, Conv-layout, reconciliation, safety-fallback, shared-context, phase-store, efficiency, and architecture contracts: `499 passed in 18.86s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.76s`;
+- synthetic core runtime contracts: `55 passed in 0.93s`;
+- result contracts: `196 passed in 8.97s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.52s`.

+No real-model conversion was repeated because this is a straight-line owner move and dedicated runtime injection covers every callback, flag, shared-state identity, raw result, and both neighboring boundaries.